This is embarrassing…

 I’ve gotten questions about lots of Apollo Neuro competitors:

 Truth is, most of these devices serve different purposes.
-Some (like the Oura Ring and Muse) even compliment the Apollo.
+Some (like the Oura Ring and Muse) even complement the Apollo.

 But a few stack up similarly.
 If the Apollo Neuro is out of your budget, or you just want to research the alternatives, here are a few to consider.